oracle-livelabs/oci-core/oci-fullstackdrs/drpg-members/drpg-members.md

   ![drpg landing page](./images/phoenix-drpg.png)

-4. In the Phoenix region DRPG page, add the members required in the **muhsop-phoenix** DRPG. *We will be adding only ATP Primary Database*.
-Let's add those details.  **We don't need to add compute and volume groups, as those will be created automatically during the DR switchover process by FSDRS**
+4. In the Phoenix region DRPG page, add the members required in the **muhsop-phoenix** DRPG. *We will be adding only ATP Standby Database*.
+Let's add those details.  **We don't need to add compute and volume groups, as those will be created automatically during the DR switchover process by FSDR**

-6. Add ATP Primary Database.
+6. Add ATP Standby Database.
 Select **muhsop-phoenix** DRPG, navigate to **Members** in the *Resources* section, and hit **Add Member**

 ![drpg add member](./images/phoenix-add-member.png)